Drarox/Backend-Benchmark/README.md

 ## 📁 Structure

-Each framework has its own folder inside the `benchmark/` directory.
+Each framework has its own folder inside the main directory.
 Run each individually to benchmark it.

 ## 🚀 Running

-Each example can be run with its corresponding language runtime.
+Each framework can be run with its corresponding language runtime.

 ### Python Flask
 ```bash